MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/high-contrast-support.md

 ---
 title: High-contrast mode support in Power BI visuals
-description: Learn how to add high-contrast mode support to Power BI visuals.
+description: Learn how to add high-contrast mode support to Power BI visuals, and see implemented image and code examples.
 author: mberdugo
 ms.author: monaberdugo
 ms.reviewer: sranins